ndangdh/Premium-proxy/README.md

-If you want private residential IPS proxies, you can DM me on [TELEGRAM](https://t.me/Ndangxsp).
+If you want to buy private residential IPS proxies, you can DM me on [TELEGRAM](https://t.me/Ndangxsp).